Xundan91/Code-Assemble/Readme.md

 const path = require('path');

 createCodeContext(process.cwd(), {
-    //user can add Directory of there choice
+    //user can add Directory by there choice
   directories: ['components', 'models,], //optional

   //user can ignore the file for Faster exceution